-With working from home becoming a permanent staple for many, finding the best computer monitor is more important than ever.
+As working from home becomes the new normal and permanent for many, finding the best computer monitor is more important than ever.
 After all, you want to see all the quality from your coworkers' best webcams, right?
-And while many PC components are still suffering depressing shortages, making a screen upgrade one of the easiest and most impactful changes you can make to your gaming rig right now too.
+And while many PC components are still suffering depressing shortages, making a screen upgrade is one of the easiest and most impactful changes you can make to your gaming rig right now.

-But before diving into the deep end in a quest for the best computer monitor, these are a few basic things you should consider first.
+But before diving into the deep end in a quest for the best computer monitor for you, there are a few basic things you should consider first.

 - What’s your monitor’s purpose?
-Generally speaking, if it’s gaming, you’ll want something with a high refresh rate (ideally 100Hz or greater), low response time and AMD FreeSync or Nvidia G-Sync for fighting screen tears at low framerates.
+If it’s gaming, you’ll generally want something with a high refresh rate (ideally 100Hz or more), low response time and AMD FreeSync or Nvidia G-Sync for fighting screen tears at low framerates.
 For general use, look for high contrast, and for creative work prioritize color accuracy.

 - What resolution do you want?
 More pixels means a sharper image.
-No one should be buying anything under 1080p/FHD (1920 x 1080), but if your budget can handle it, 4K is as sharp as it gets at a reasonable price.
-Many gamers find 1440p/QHD (2560 x 1440) is a good compromise between price and high-refresh rate performance.
+No one should be buying anything under 1080p/FHD (1920 x 1080) these days.
+But if your budget can handle it, 4K is as sharp as it gets at a reasonable price.
+Many gamers find 1440p/QHD (2560 x 1440) a good compromise between price and high-refresh-rate performance.

 - Contrast and color.
 We consider contrast the most important factor in image quality, with 1,000:1 being solid.
-Color errors are particularly important for creatives, and anything with a Delta E (dE) greater than 3 may show visible errors.
+Color errors are particularly important avoid for content creators, and anything with a Delta E (dE) greater than 3 may show visible errors.

 - Panel tech: When it comes to image quality, TN < IPS < VA.
 VA monitors typically still have better contrast than even the best IPS panels, although IPS panels are also known to be very colorful.

 - What size do you want?
-These days, 24-inches is on the small side and 27 inches is mainstream while 32-inches is a good large size for those on a budget.
+These days, 24-inches is on the small side and 27 inches is mainstream, while 32-inches is a good large size for those on a budget.
 Anything bigger than 43 inches probably won’t fit on a regular desktop.
-For portable monitors , stay in the 17-inch range or under.
+For portable monitors, stay in the 17-inch range or under.
 Anything bigger isn't really all that portable.